Bay Ridge Center

 Coronavirus Information Page

-July 2020: As New York City begins to open up, most of us in older age groups who are not being called back to work should continue to stay home as much as possible and follow these basic guidelines:
+Fall 2020: More businesses and services continue to open, but most of us in older age groups who are not being called back to work should continue to stay home as much as possible and follow these basic guidelines:

 Stay home if sick: Only leave for essential medical care and testing or other essential errands.